Monishisop/Discord-Token-Generator/README.md

 - THIS IS A HOBBY DON'T EXPECT A ETA FOR A FULL FUCTIONAL

 # Credits
-- https://github.com/not-ilinked/Anarchy (Anarchy Libary) (Dev Branch Used)
+- https://github.com/not-ilinked/Anarchy (Anarchy Libary) (Older Branch Used)
 - https://github.com/JReverse (Program)